engr-dhruv/Dental-X-ray-Diagnosis-Web-App/README.md

 # 🦷 Dental X-ray Diagnosis Web App

-A full-stack AI-powered web application that allows users to upload Dental X-ray DICOM images, detects pathologies using Roboflow’s object detection model, and generates clinical diagnostic reports using Google's Gemini API.
+A full-stack AI-powered web application that allows users to upload Dental X-ray DICOM images, detects pathologies using Roboflow’s object detection model and generates clinical diagnostic reports using Google's Gemini API.

-This project demonstrates the power of combining medical imaging, deep learning, and natural language generation using a modern full-stack architecture.
+This project demonstrates the power of combining medical imaging, deep learning and natural language generation using a modern full-stack architecture.

 ---